VRM in the States: Kansas

 - Registration rates nearly doubled following the launch of electronic registration at Driver’s License Stations in 2008.

-- Between November 2012 and November 2014, 13.7% of all new voter registration applications were received online.
+- Between November 2014 and November 2016, the state received 43,251 new voter registration applications through its online portal.